Coronavirus (COVID-19) policy update for LAs and Partners

 Office – As above, our Main office, Emily House is only accessible for essential operations.
 The reception service is closed to the public.

 Rent advice – As usual, any residents concerned about paying their rent or service charges are being asked to let us know so that we can put them in touch with our Financial Inclusion and Income team.
 Free debt advice is also available via our Charity partner, StepChange and we continue to publicise this, and other advice via our external channels including our website and social media.

-Resident Communications – A robust communications plan is in place that allows us to get messages out to residents quickly and effectively including temporary service changes, health advice from official channels and thirty party support.
+Resident Communications – A robust communications plan is in place that allows us to get messages out to residents quickly and effectively including temporary service changes, health advice from official channels and thirdparty support.
 Residents are being directed to our website for the most up to date information.

 Staff Support – All staff have been offered support via Octavia’s network of trained Mental Health First Aiders and independent EAP (Employee Assistance Programme), which is accessible by phone.

 Services for older people – We are working hard to mitigate both the risk of Coronavirus and the wider impacts that social distancing measures will inevitably have on some of the older people we house or support either in our homes and extra care schemes.
-All non-essential visits to our care schemes, including day care and communal gatherings have been suspended.
+Day care and communal gatherings at our integenerational hub, the Reed, have been suspended.
+Visits to our care schemes have now been re-instated and some socially distanced activities including art and yoga sessions are taking place again.
 We are also making contact with our Local authority partners to offer additional help where we are able.

 Taking precautions – Colleagues have been educated on how to prevent the spread of the virus in accordance with government guidelines and given extra hand-sanitiser and wipes to disinfect work areas and to facilitate regular handwashing.
 NHS advice posters have been put up in offices and care schemes to promote best practice.